redis-stack/redis-stack-docs/docs/stack/get-started/tutorials/stack-node.md

 app.use('/persons', searchRouter)
 ```

-But this just isn't enough.
-It doesn't show you anything I haven't shown you already.
+And that's that.
+But this just isn't enough to satisfy.
+It doesn't show you anything new, except maybe the usage of a `date` field.
 And, it's not really location *tracking*.
-It just shows where these people last were, no location history.
-So let's add some *history*.
-To do that, we're going to use a [Redis Stream](https://redis.io/topics/streams-intro).
-Streams are a big topic but don't worry if you’re not familiar with them, you can think of them as being sort of like a log file where each entry represents an event stored in a Redis key.
-In our case, the event would be the person moving about or checking in or whatever and the key would be for that particular `Person`.
+It just shows where these people last were, no history.
+So let's add some!.

+To add some history, we're going to use a [Redis Stream](https://redis.io/topics/streams-intro).
+Streams are a big topic but don't worry if you’re not familiar with them, you can think of them as being sort of like a log file stored in a Redis key where each entry represents an event.
+In our case, the event would be the person moving about or checking in or whatever.

 But there's a problem.
-Redis OM doesn’t support Streams.
-So, how do we take advantage of them in our application?
-Easy, by using [Node Redis](https://github.com/redis/node-redis).
-Node Redis is a low-level Redis client for Node.js that gives you access to all Redis commands and data types.
-Internally, Redis OM is creating and using a Node Redis connection and you can use that same connection too.
-Or rather, Redis OM can use the connection *you* are using too.
+Redis OM doesn’t support Streams even though Redis Stack does.
+So how do we take advantage of them in our application?
+By using [Node Redis](https://github.com/redis/node-redis).
+Node Redis is a low-level Redis client for Node.js that gives you access to all the Redis commands and data types.
+Internally, Redis OM is creating and using a Node Redis connection.
+You can use that connection too.
+Or rather, Redis OM can be *told* to use the connection you are using.
 Let me show you how.

 ## Using Node Redis

-Open up `cleint.js` in the `om` folder.
-Remember how we created a Redis OM `Client` and then called `.open` on it?
+Open up `client.js` in the `om` folder.
+Remember how we created a Redis OM `Client` and then called `.open()` on it?

 ```javascript
 const client = await new Client().open(url)
 ```

-Well, the `Client` also has a `.use` method that takes a Node Redis connection.
-Modify `client.js` to open a connection to Redis using Node Redis and then `.use` it:
+Well, the `Client` class also has a `.use()` method that takes a Node Redis connection.
+Modify `client.js` to open a connection to Redis using Node Redis and then `.use()` it:

 ```javascript
 import { Client } from 'redis-om'